kpeeters/tree.hh/doc/main.md

 iterator.
 Finally, whether or not an iterator is actually pointing at a node (i.e.~is not an "end" iterator) can be tested using the ``is_valid(iterator)`` member of the tree class.

+- **Paths**:

+  Tree iterators, like those for all STL containers, are tied to the container, and cannot simply be used to "access an element at the same location in a different tree" (they are, in essence, wrappers for pointers to memory locations).
+If you want a representation of the iterator which is independent of the particular location where your tree is located in memory, use the following two methods:

+  ``path_from_iterator(iterator, top)``: obtain a ``path_t`` object
+  from an iterator, relative to the iterator ``top``.

+  ``iterator_from_path(path, top)``: the inverse of the above, that is, obtain an iterator from a ``path_t`` object.

+  Paths are simply vectors of integers, indicating which child branch to follow at every depth of the tree.
+See ``src/sample_path.cc`` for an example.

 Basic operations
 ----------------